marcogianni/blockchain-developer-bootcamp-final-project/hardhat-project/README.md

 ---
 ### 🔑 ENV

 Create an `.env` file on project root.
-Here the path
+Here the path:
 ```
 blockchain-developer-bootcamp-final-project/hardhat-project/.env
 ```